Cantera/cantera-website/pages/science/reactors/reactors.rst

                   .. container:: card-text

-                     Derivations of governing equations for an Ideal Gas Constant Pressure Reactor
+                     Derivations of governing equations for an Ideal Gas Constant Pressure Reactor.
+                     A reactor where all gasses follow the ideal gas law, pressure is held constant, and temperature is the energy equation state variable.

             .. container:: card